 I use a 1-micron sediment filter in the 1st stage and a coconut carbon filter in the second.
 This thoroughly cleans the water of rust, dirt, and even pathogens, like cryptosporidium.
 The carbon filter takes out chemicals, including chlorine.
 Please check your water filter specs to ensure that they can take warm water.
 Some are only for cold water.
 See above "Materials List" for where to buy.

 The 2-stage filter removes most or all of the chlorine, but I use a water conditioner that removes the chlorine anyways.
-Better safe than sorry (real sorry!!).
+Better safe than sorry (really sorry!!).

 Laguna Peat Granules for Ponds are safe for fish tanks